ClaudioMerola/HFServerEventsV2/README.md

 <br/>

 1) Just put everything together and run the script :)
-2) browse to http://servername:5601 and go to WinLogBeat Dashboards
+2) browse to http://servername:5601 and enjoy the WinLogBeat Dashboards

 <br/><br/>